Gameye/gameye-sdk-php/README.md

 [![Total Downloads](https://poser.pugx.org/Gameye/gameye-sdk-php/downloads)](https://packagist.org/packages/gameye/gameye-sdk-php)
 [![License](https://poser.pugx.org/gameye/gameye-sdk-php/license)](https://packagist.org/packages/gameye/gameye-sdk-php)

-Create eSport and competitive matches for Counter-Strike: Global Offensive, Team Fortress 2, Left 4 Dead 2 and Killing Floor 2 for your platform without fixed monthly costs or any need for server infrastructure.
-Just use the Gameye API to run online matches and retrieve the scores/statistics directly on your website.
+Create eSport and competitive matches for Counter-Strike: Global Offensive, Team Fortress 2, Left 4 Dead 2 and Killing Floor 2 for your platform without fixed monthly costs or any need for your own server infrastructure.
+Simply implement the Gameye API to kick off online matches when you need the, - you will even be able to implement the scores/statistics directly on your website.
+How cool is that!

 ## Requirements ##

-To use the Gameye SDK, the following things are required:
+To use the Gameye SDK, the following prerequisites need to be fulfilled:

-+ Get a free Gameye API key, please send us [an email](mailto:support@gameye.com)
++ Obtain a free Gameye API key, please send us [an email](mailto:support@gameye.com)
 + Composer
 + PHP 5.6.4+ or newer
 + PHP cURL extension